denalitherapeutics/archs4/README.md

 -   the features in the gene-level datasets are identified only by their symbol; and
 -   only the ensembl transcript id's are provided for the features in the transcript-level datasets

-In order to augment these files with richer annotation such as the ensembl gene identifiers or gene biotypes, for instance.
+We want to augment these features with richer annotations, such as the ensembl gene identifiers or gene biotypes, for instance.

-To make such data generation automatic and easy for the user, once you have downloaded the Ensembl GTF files listed above into the `$ARCHS4DIR`, you can run the `create_augmented_feature_info()` to create the feature-level metadata tables that provide richer information for the features in the datasets:
+To make such data generation automatic and easy for the user, once you have downloaded the Ensembl GTF files listed above into the `$ARCHS4DIR`, you can run the `create_augmented_feature_info()` to extract these extra feature-level metadata from the GTF files and store them as tables inside `$ARCHS4DIR` for later use.

 ``` r
 create_augmented_feature_info(archs4dir)